The Ultimate Guide to Framing Photos and Creating Wall Art for your Home

 Hanging your print on your wall

-When choosing where you want to hang your picture frames, keep sunlight in mind.
-The chemicals used in the ink during printing can interact with air and light, causing a photo fade, reducing the contrast in the print and ultimately destroying the image.
+When choosing where you want to hang your wall art, keep sunlight in mind.
+Most prints and materials in general don't have very good uv protection and the chemicals used in the ink during printing can interact with air and light, causing a photo fade, reducing the contrast in the print and ultimately destroying your original artwork.
+Using acid free paper can help improve the longevity of your print but it is still recommend to keep them away from bright direct sunlight.

-To prevent this do not hang photos in direct sunlight or on walls facing east or west.
+To prevent this do not hang your picture frames in direct sunlight or on walls facing east or west.
+If it is vital that your prints will come into contact with direct sunlight try using a framed with uv protection tinted glass.

 Also pay attention to what type of print finish you use, glossy prints can pick up a lot of reflections, which means a brightly lit room or strong sunlight and lots windows can make these hard to view, in this situation a matt or lustre print might be a better solution.